Air Fryer Strawberry Turnovers

 These Air Fryer Strawberry Turnovers are fun and easy to make.
 All you need is a pie crust, some fresh strawberries, and an air fryer and you can have these cute little pastries on your table in no time!
 You can also bake these hand pies in the oven.

 I love strawberries and I love my air fryer so naturally, I had to make a recipe that used both.
-These Air Fryer Strawberry Turnovers are so cute and delicious you are going to want to make these all the time!
-You can make these hand-held treats with homemade pie crust or store-bought.
-You can also make these in the oven if you don’t have an air fryer.
+These Air Fryer Strawberry Turnovers are so cute and delicious that you are going to want to make them all the time!

 If you are looking for more strawberry recipes, check out my Strawberry Ice Cream Cheesecake, Strawberry Elderflower Liqueur Cocktail, Instant Pot Strawberry Cheesecake, and my Dehydrated Strawberries.